isocroft/JSutility/README.md

 # Caveats

-Please see the [RELEASE NOTE.rpp for a list of caveats] in the  in the download package
+Please see the [README.rpp for a list of caveats]  in the download package (master.zip)

+# Change Logs

+View the change log for info on how JSutility was built...

 # License